jcaillon/valet/README.md

 Valet is pre-configured with some example commands so you can try it immediately and see how it feels.

 However, the main goal is to create your own commands and add them in Valet.
-Valet takes care of the boiler plate stuff (parsing arguments, proper log functions, help, testing your command...) so you can focus on the feature of your command.
+Valet takes care of the boilerplate stuff (parsing arguments, proper log functions, help, testing your command...) so you can focus on the feature of your command.

 To create a new command, follow this [documentation][new-command].